Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 Illuminated each time the system detects being interrogated by other aircraft.

-> 💡 Due to DCS limitations, this is not simulated in-game.
+> 💡 Due to engine limitations, this is not simulated in-game.

 ## Range (VISIDENT) Indicator